-In order to assist in the communication process, the State will provide a list of names, addresses, dates of birth, social security numbers, telephone numbers, cellular/alternate phone numbers (when possible) on file with the State, email addresses on file with the State, EVV ID numbers, preferred language, date first paid on or after January 1, 2008, cumulative hours paid beginning with January 1, 1997, hours paid in the previous month, wage rates and zip codes of all Individual Providers electronically on a monthly basis to the Union.
+In order to assist in the communication process, the State will provide a list of names, addresses, dates of birth, social security numbers, telephone numbers, cellular/alternate phone numbers (when possible), date first paid on or after January 1, 2008, cumulative hours paid beginning with January 1, 1997, hours paid in the previous month, wage rates and zip codes of all Individual Providers electronically on a monthly basis to the Union.
 The list will indicate whether or not the Individual Provider is a member of the Union and will indicate the amount of Union dues or initiation fees deducted from the Individual Provider's payment that month.
-The hours information provided to the Union shall also indicate overtime and travel time hours.
-The State shall update and keep current the information specified in this section, including but not limited to, based on the timesheets submitted by Individual Providers or as otherwise provided by Individual Providers.
-The State will also send to the Union a weekly list of newly enrolled Individual Providers including the same information concerning such new Individual Providers, provided such information is available, and in the same format as the full list described above.
+The State will also send to the Union each month a list of Individual Providers who began providing services during the previous month with the same information and in the same format as the full list described above.